|C H A P T E R 6|

 Remove disks or other media.
 Press any key to restart.

-When this message appears, do one of the following, depending on which driver delivery method you have chosen, to complete the installation:
+When this message appears you will need to complete one of the following steps, depending on which driver delivery method you have chosen, to complete the installation:

 Then, press any key to restart the system and complete the Windows Server 2003 Installation.

-20. Proceed to Update the Critical Server-Specific Drivers “Updating the Critical Server-Specific Drivers.”
+14. Proceed to Chapter 8 “Updating the Critical Server-Specific Drivers.”